 6.12.2.1 Summary

 The API invoker wants to consume APIs offered at an AEF outside of its trust domain.
 In its Security Method Request message to its local CCF (CCF-B) (via CAPIF-1/1e) it needs to include AEF details along with the security capability information to allow the local CCF to find the CCF where the AEF is registered.

-[With the current CAPIF framework the API invoker cannot get details from its own CCF (CCF-B) about the APIs offered at the requested AEF in the other security domain.]
+NOTE: With the current CAPIF framework the API invoker cannot get details from its own CCF (CCF-B) about the APIs offered at the requested AEF in the other security domain.

 Based on the AEF details received from the API invoker, CCF-B identifies the CCF responsible (i.e. CCF-A) where the AEF is registered and forwards the request to this CCF-A.